kubeflow/kfp-tekton/sdk/README.md

 # Compiler for Tekton

-There is an [SDK](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/) for `Kubeflow Pipeline` for end users to define pipelines for AI and ML.
+There is an [SDK](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/) for `Kubeflow Pipeline` for end users to define end to end machine learning and data pipelines.
 The output of the KFP SDK compiler is YAML for [Argo](https://github.com/argoproj/argo).

 Here we update the `Compiler` of the KFP SDK to generate `Tekton` YAML for